 You probably don’t give your water heater very much thought on a day-to-day basis.
 As long as you turn on the hot water knob and hot water comes out, you’re content.
+However, your water heater plays a crucial role in your house, providing hot water for daily activities like cooking, cleaning, and bathing.
 While your water heater is very sturdy and reliable, it does eventually need to be replaced.

 But how do you know when that time has come?
 There are five common signs that it’s time to invest in a new water heater.
 If you notice any or all of these signs, it’s time to begin thinking about water heater replacement, and our team can help you with water heater financing in Alachua.

 If you stay ahead of water heater problems, you won’t be surprised when your water heater stops working one day.
+Proactive replacement is important, waiting too long can cause your water heater to fail completely, leading to a total loss of hot water and unexpected cold showers.
 Instead, by planning ahead, you can be prepared and get the replacement done on your terms.

 Water Heater Age